FocalAgent-Limited/propertybox-ui/README.md

 - Write the documentation content using Markdown syntax.
 Include relevant information such as descriptions, usage examples, and code snippets.

-- To preview the changes locally navigate to <a href="https://docs.page/preview" target="_blank">https://docs.page/preview</a> and select the directory on your computer that contains the docs folder and the index.mdx.
+- To preview the changes locally navigate to <a href="https://docs.page/preview" target="_blank">https://docs.page/preview</a> and select the directory on your computer that contains in the root the docs folder and the docs.json.

 ### 4. Commit Your Changes